 More information on the subjects offered can be obtained here.

 Recognition and Prospects

 The programme has been granted provisional accreditation by the Hong Kong Institution of Engineers (HKIE).
-Provisional Accreditation Status offers all the rights and privileges of accreditation status.
+Provisional Accreditation Status enjoys all the rights and privileges that are equivalent to an accreditation status.

 Demand for engineering professionals in the manufacturing, service and telecommunications sectors of Hong Kong is very high.
-As Hong Kong’s economy continues to grow, graduates in electronic and information engineering are greatly needed to fill such posts as commercial, design and production engineers, sales and marketing engineers, and executives in the design and manufacture of various electronic and digital products, computer systems, networks, software, telecommunications and the Internet.
+As Hong Kong's economy witnesses continual growth, graduates in electronic and information engineering are greatly needed to fill such posts as commercial, design and production engineers, sales and marketing engineers, and executives in the design and manufacture of various electronic and digital products, computer systems, networking, software, telecommunications and the Internet.
 Some of our graduates pursue further study or research in Hong Kong and abroad.

 - An Associate Degree or a Higher Diploma in Engineering, Electronic Engineering, Information Engineering, Communication Engineering, Electrical Engineering, Computer Engineering or a similar discipline with appropriate subject areas in electronic and information engineering.

 - In addition to academic results, the relevance of the subjects that the applicants have already studied, applicants’ communication skills, participation in extracurricular activities and interview performance will be considered.